atk4/data/docs/persistence/sql/queries.md

 Quite often when you use `group by` in your queries you also would like to concatenate group of values.

-:param mixed $field Field name or object
+:param mixed $field: Field name or object
-:param string $separator Optional separator to use.
+:param string $separator: Optional separator to use.
 It's comma by default
 :::

 Different SQL engines have different syntax for doing this.